Dairy-Foundation/Dairy/README.md

 track progress on development work, but, we can be found on our Discord, the Unofficial FTC Discord Server, Or @Froze-n-Milk can be emailed via [oscar.chevalier@pymblelc.nsw.edu.au](mailto:oscar.chevalier@pymblelc.nsw.edu.au)

+# Licensing
+The parts of this repository from [FIRST's SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController) are licensed under [FIRST's BSD 3-Clause Clear License](LICENSE.first)

+Dairy is licensed under the [same license](LICENSE.dairy)